Cleaning your memory foam mattress can prolong its life and promote better quality sleep.

 - Never saturate your mattress with water.

 - Never use harsh chemicals, such as bleach or hydrogen peroxide, as a mattress cleaning solution.
-Powerful cleaning solutions can deteriorate, discolor, and damage memory foam–not to mention leaving behind troublesome smells.
+Powerful cleaning solutions can deteriorate, discolor, and damage memory foam – not to mention they can leave behind troublesome smells.

 - Always protect your memory foam by covering it with a moisture-resistant mattress protector.